ntk148v/lets-go/README.md

 * [Official Golang Documetation](https://golang.org/doc/#learning)
 * [Community-driven initiatives](https://github.com/golang/go/wiki/Learn)

 These above links contain a lot of sources, so finding documentation isn't a big deal..
-Just choose one and let's start.
+Just choose one & let's start.
 In my case, I follow [Learning Go - Miek Gieben](https://miek.nl/go/).

 > **NOTE**: Every examples in this documentation are stored in directories named by section.
 I assume that every commands in section X will be executed **in X directory**, so I don't write a full path to Go script file.

 ## 1. Introduction

 > Is Go an object-oriented language?
-Yes and no!
+Yes & no!
 >                   [FAQ - Golang documentation](https://golang.org/doc/faq#Is_Go_an_object-oriented_language)

 * What is Golang?
-Golang Programming language is an open source programming language that makes it easy to build simple, reliable and efficient software.
+Golang Programming language is an open source programming language that makes it easy to build simple, reliable & efficient software.
 * Go is a compliaed statically typed language that feels like a dynamically typed, interpreted language.

 ## 2. Basic

 ### 2.1.
 Say Hello World in Golang!

-* Get started with Go in the classic way: printing "Hello World" (Ken Thompson and Dennies Ritchie started this when they presented the C language in the 1970s #til)
+* Get started with Go in the classic way: printing "Hello World" (Ken Thompson & Dennies Ritchie started this when they presented the C language in the 1970s #til)

 ```Go
 /* hello_world.go */